-More people are looking into hiring a website designer, to get a professional and well coded website.
+More people are looking into hiring a website designer, to get a professional and well-coded website.
 Before investing the time and money in this service, there are several important questions to ask.
 Let’s dig in ……

 Do you handle all development work internally, How big is your team, How long have they been working together?

 Some design companies do not have internal development teams.
 This is typically a sign that the person selling you the website doesn’t understand the technology that drives your website.
 Additionally, having a middleman between you and your developers is a recipe for disaster.
-Make sure the firm you hire has their own staff of web developers.
+Make sure the firm you hire has its own staff of web developers.
 Additionally, it takes years for a team of developers to settle on a set of technology and become experts.

-Do they implement for SEO best practices?
+Do they implement SEO best practices?

 Everyone wants a website that can be found on search engines.
-Implementing search engine optimization may be what you want your website designer or developer to do for you; however site may be designed without the best SEO strategy.
-This makes it great question to ask and see if the person you’re interviewing is familiar with how to code to meet SEO standards.
+Implementing search engine optimization may be what you want your website designer or developer to do for you; however, site may be designed without the best SEO strategy.
+This makes it a great question to ask and see if the person you’re interviewing is familiar with how to code to meet SEO standards.
 Here are a few items that affect SEO best practices:

 What is their Creative Ability?

 Strangely enough, experience and talent do not go hand-in-hand!
 Just because a designer has spent years designing, it doesn’t make them a pro.
 The best designers have a natural gift to see colors and shapes.
 Web designers must also understand how a user interacts with a site.
 In order to ensure a quality designer